ten-protocol/foundation/token-utility-whitepaper.md

 The eventual Obscuro implementation and the final outcome of this tokenomics proposal assumes an Obscuro network with significant traction.
 To get there we estimate Obscuro will need at least one year, most likely more.
 During these early days of bootstrapping we have to take into consideration ease of adoption, code maturity and security.
 A low friction user and developer experience has been an obsession within Obscuro's design underpining many decisions.

 Other major Layer 2 solutions have opted for a pragmatic approach where they have started out paying gas fees in ETH, Ethereum's native token, rather than their native token.
 We propose that Obscuro starts out similarly to these Layer 2 solutions with transaction fees and rewards being in ETH whilst the OBX token's utility remains in place as a means of providing a node stake and as a means of voting on proposals for changes to Obscuro via a governance model.
+Further utility for OBX should be expected as Obscuro matures.

 ## Token Supply